Eager high school student sets up football coach with single aunt

 Meranda also gets a kick out of taking credit for their happily-ever-after—rightfully so.

 Do you have a memorable story about how you met your spouse, significant other, best friend, business partner, or even your pet?
-Send a few details email@example.com your story could be shared right here at ThisIsReno.com as part of our new How We Met series!
+Send a few details to [email protected] and your story could be shared right here at ThisIsReno.com as part of our new How We Met series!
 No need to write anything fancy, just reach out, and our team will do the rest.